bgmcmullen/reading-notes/class-01.md

 \
 JavaScript is used in almost all websites.
 It is needed for things like animated graphics and interactive games.\
 \
+JS it added to the a HTML document with the script element typically with a link to another file but it can be written directly into the content of the element.